stevapple/swift-tencent-scf-runtime/README.md

 ## Getting started

-If you have never used Tencent SCF or Docker before, check out this [getting started guide](https://fabianfett.de/getting-started-with-swift-aws-lambda-runtime) which helps you with every step from zero to a running cloud function.
+If you have never used AWS Lambda or Docker before, check out this [getting started guide](https://fabianfett.de/getting-started-with-swift-aws-lambda-runtime) which helps you with every step from zero to a running Lambda.

-First, create a SwiftPM project and pull Swift Tencent SCF Runtime as dependency into your project
+First, create a SwiftPM project and pull Swift AWS Lambda Runtime as dependency into your project

  ```swift
  // swift-tools-version:5.2